Guide to Micro-Entrepreneur Business in France

 2.2.
 Business Registration Number

-In due course (normally a couple of weeks) you will receive your business registration number.
+In due course (there is no 'normal' time period) you will receive your business registration number.

 This number comprises 14 digits in total, known as your SIRET.